 School Climate Survey

 The National School Climate Survey is our flagship report on the experiences of lesbian, gay, bisexual, transgender, and queer youth in our nation’s schools.
-Our report includes information on LGBTQ middle and high school students’ experiences with discrimination, biased language, and availability and utility of supportive school resources.
+Our report includes information on LGBTQ+ middle and high school students’ experiences with discrimination, biased language, and availability and utility of supportive school resources.
+We also use this data to create research briefs on school climate in states across the U.S., as well as Puerto Rico.

 GLSEN’s Local School Climate Survey is a free online survey tool for students, educators and other advocates to use to collect data on students’ experiences in their local school communities.
 Results from your survey can be used to advocate for safer and more inclusive programs and policies in your local schools and communities.

-The full GLSEN 2017 National School Climate Survey report includes information on LGBTQ middle and high school students’ experiences, including:
+The GLSEN 2021 National School Climate Survey report includes information on LGBTQ+ middle and high school students’ experiences, including:

 - Hearing biased language, from both students and educators